-- Cal MediConnect, which combines the full continuum of acute, primary, institutional, and home- and community-based services into a single benefit package, delivered through Medicare-Medicaid Plans (MMPs). - Mandatory Medi-Cal managed care enrollment for Duals (individuals eligible for Medicare and Medicaid). - The inclusion of LTSS as a Medi-Cal managed care benefit for SPD beneficiaries who are eligible for Medi-Cal only or who are Duals.
+- 1. Cal MediConnect, which combines the full continuum of acute, primary, institutional, and home and community-based services into a single benefit package, delivered through Medicare-Medicaid Plans (MMPs). - 2.
+Mandatory Medi-Cal managed care enrollment for Duals (individuals eligible for Medicare and Medicaid). - The inclusion of Long-Term Services and Supports (LTSS) as a Medi-Cal managed care benefit for SPD beneficiaries who are eligible for Medi-Cal only or who are Duals.

-The CCI-enabling legislation included a provision to discontinue the CCI should the Director of Finance determine it was not cost-effective.
-It was determined during the 2017-18 Governor's Budget that the CCI was no longer cost-effective, and therefore, in accordance with state law, the program was discontinued.
-Although CCI was not cost-effective during the initial demonstration period, the Administration determined that certain aspects of the CCI, such as Cal MediConnect, provided the potential to reduce the cost of health care for affected individuals and improve health outcomes.
-Therefore, based on the lessons learned from CCI, the following components of the CCI have been continued: Cal MediConnect; mandatory Medi-Cal managed care enrollment of Duals for their Medi-Cal benefits; and the integration of LTSS (with the exception of In-Home Supportive Services [IHSS]) into managed care.
+The CCI-enabling legislation included a provision to discontinue the CCI should the Director of Finance determine it was not cost effective.
+It was determined during the 2017-18 Governor's Budget that the CCI was no longer cost effective, and therefore, in accordance with state law, the program was discontinued.
+Although CCI was not cost effective during the initial demonstration period, the Administration determined that certain aspects of the CCI, such as Cal MediConnect, provided the potential to reduce the cost of health care for affected individuals and improve health outcomes.
+Therefore, based on the lessons learned from CCI, the following components of the CCI have been continued: Cal MediConnect; mandatory Medi-Cal managed care enrollment of Duals for their Medi-Cal benefits; and the integration of LTSS into managed care; however, (In-Home Supportive Services (IHSS) is no longer covered by Cal MediConnect plans and is covered by the counties.
 Although CCI was discontinued, for ease of reference, DHCS will continue to use the term CCI in the remainder of this document as it pertains to the continuing components.